bluurryy/cargo-insert-docs/docs/cli.md

       --quiet-cargo
           Do not print cargo log messages

+      --check
+          Runs in 'check' mode.
+Exits with 0 if the documentation is up to date.
+Exits with 1 if the documentation is stale or if any errors occured

   -h, --help
           Print help (see a summary with '-h')

   -V, --version
           Print version
 ```